smknaqvi/project-smol-brain/README.md

 Watch youtube in sync with your friends!

-Visit our website at [https://ytparty.ml](https://ytparty.ml) to see this project in action.
+~~Visit our website at [REDACTED] to see this project in action.~~ (This site is no longer active and domain is no longer in our ownership)

 Watch our demo at https://www.youtube.com/watch?v=Y8Tq7FqnPMc

-Check our uptime at https://status.ytparty.ml/
+Check our uptime at [REDTACTED] (This site is no longer active and domain is no longer in our ownership)

 ## Development